Kayak Trip Day 56: Stari Slankamen to Novi Banovci – Sailing Past the Loess Cliffs

 I sat down on the edge of an abandoned metal fishing boat.
 I dried my feet and then put on my shoes.
 Then I packed up everything in the duffel bag and the CabinMAX.
 My idea was to carry Zucchini up and have all the leftover luggage on our backs.
 It’s like portaging Zucchini during the 2019 trip, minus the dry bags.

-When Jonas came back, he agreed to the plan.
+When Jonas came back, he agreed to the plan because he had seen a good spot for Zucchini in the garden of the accommodation.
 I carried the bow of the boat and Jonas the back, but he went first.
 We only needed one break to walk the 200 meters to the property.
 I was impressed with how much energy I had left for this.

 We found a piece of grass, deflated Zucchini a little bit, and flipped her upside down.
 Then we went into the apartment, where we both took a shower to get the ick off.
 We hung all damp items to dry.
 And we had a nice instant coffee on the amazing terrace to warm up and enjoy the stunning view of the Danube.
 A little while later, a small cat came to visit us and we gave her some snacks.